 Starbucks can then use this online forum to learn what customers want, how their preferences change, and what motivates them the most.
 This insight has helped this hot beverage company to stay relevant for so long.

 This is an example of an advanced brand community.
 It works for Xbox because this is a brand (and an industry) that tends to have customers that are much more than your average enthusiast.
 Who, the brand of course has a forum for already.

 These people are devotees.
 Not just anyone can be an Xbox Ambassador.
 These individuals have to have a minimum Gamescore and an active Xbox Live Gold Membership.
 Ambassadors provide a huge support network for both gamers and the brand – offering support on the Official Xbox Forums, hosting Twitch shows, creating YouTube videos, and providing product feedback.
 In return, Ambassadors are rewarded with games, branded merchandise, and other perks that specifically appeal to hardcore gamers.

 Community Building Online

 Online brand communities drive sales and engagement, period.
-A healthy majority – 80% of consumers – say that it is authenticity that motivates them to follow a brand.
+A healthy majority – 80% of consumers – say that it is authenticity that motivates them to follow a brand, according to Potion.
 While building an interactive community takes a lot of upfront effort, once it is in place, as you can see from these examples, it offers a gold mine of opportunities for marketing teams.

 The trick is, as with all online marketing strategies, there’s no one-size-fits all approach.
 Some industries are ideal for forums, while for others, companies are forced to find different creative ways to inspire consumer involvement.